FBAR

 How do I file this information?

-The form 8938 needs to be filed with your Income tax returns.
+Form 8938 must be filed along with your income tax return.

 Back to FAQs